Xiaohao-Xu/Unified-Pretrain-AD/README.md

 Baseline: Multi-modal/Fusion-based `BEVFusion`

 > Notice: Due to the limitation of computation resources, **CBGS/Database-sampler data-augmentation is not used** during pre-training.
+Also, our experiments are mainly conducted on efficient-version BEVFusion with low-resolution RGB image inputs.
+We leave the experiments on multi-modal perception models with higher resolution inputs as valuable future work.